Division of Human Resource Development

 Important Information for Proposers

-Note to students and postdoctoral scholars seeking support: The AGEP program does not make awards to individual students or postdocs to undertake their education or research activities.
-Undergraduates and graduate students seeking support for graduate education should review the NSF Graduate Research Fellowship program (GRFP) which is a fellowship program (http://nsfgrfp.org/).
+Note to students and postdoctoral scholars seeking support: The AGEP program does not make awards to individual students or postdoctoral scholars to undertake their education or research activities.
+Undergraduates and graduate students seeking support for graduate education should review the NSF Graduate Research Fellowship program (GRFP) (http://nsfgrfp.org/).
 Postdoctoral scholars seeking support should review the NSF postdoctoral programs summarized at www.fastlane.nsf.gov/servlet/fastlane.pdoc.DisplayProgramType.
 Additionally, some NSF Directorates may have special funding opportunities to support students and postdoctoral trainees that contribute to broadening participation in STEM.
-NSF principal investigators seeking funds to support diverse students and postdoctoral trainees are encouraged to contact their NSF program officer for information on potential opportunities.
+NSF principal investigators seeking funds to support students and postdoctoral trainees, who are members of historically underrepresented minority groups, are encouraged to contact their NSF program officer for information on potential opportunities.

 The National Institutes of Health (NIH) has several programs for institutions and for individuals related to the AGEP program goal.
 A summary of these programs can be found at http://www.nigms.nih.gov/Training/TrainingCareerAwards.htm.